tujifund/tujifund-app/README.md

-# ChamaVault Frontend Documentation
+# TujiFund Frontend Documentation

 ## Project Overview
-ChamaVault is a web application designed for managing and interacting with Chamas (community savings groups).
+TujiFund is a web application designed for managing and interacting with Chamas (community savings groups).
 The frontend is built using React and Vite, providing a responsive and modern user interface.

 ## Folder Structure
 ```